OldDriver1106/dbcli/README.md

 Linux must be the `64-bit` version, and make sure `glibc >= v2.4`(use `ldd --version` to verify) are installed.
 Since Linux terminal doesn't have horizontal scrollbar, smaller font is preferred.

 ### OSX: Pre-Requisitions
-Only tested on OSX 10.12, lower version should be must.
+Only tested on OSX 10.12, lower version should be fine.
 Java 1.8 is required.

 ### Configure environment
 Before running dbcli, make sure that you have installed JRE 1.8+ in your local PC.
 If you are using the version of "With-JRE" branch, this step can be skipped.